-According to NGO personnel, in Galaţi, Rădăuţi, Bucharest and Timișoara there were no cases in which a medical examination under Article 49^1 was requested by IGI-DAI in 2021, except in Şomcuta Mare, where IGI-DAI requested a medical examination (psychiatric expert opinion) regarding the establishment of the degree of disability (mental retardation) of a person.
+According to the directors of the centres, in Galaţi, Rădăuţi, Şomcuta Mare and Timișoara there were no cases in which a medical examination under Article 49^1 was requested by IGI-DAI in 2022, except in, Bucharest where IGI-DAI requested a medical examination (psychiatric expert opinion) regarding the establishment of the degree of disability (mental retardation) of a person.
 The file was still pending in March 2023.

 IGI-DAI accepts medico-legal expert opinions issued by officially recognised experts enrolled on the lists drawn up by the Ministry of Health and the Ministry of Justice, with the approval of the Board of Forensics.
 ICAR Foundation is the NGO that currently provides psycho-social services to asylum seekers, through the project “Health services accessible to the asylum seekers needs –SANSA” in partnership with AIDRom, funded through the AMIF national programme.According to the project description, psycho-social specialists identify vulnerable asylum seekers such as families in need, the elderly, persons with chronic illnesses, unaccompanied minors, victims of physical or psychological violence, and their needs.
 “Consequently, tests will be conducted to evaluate the general state of health of newly arrived asylum seekers, and general practitioners will provide medical examinations weekly”.Through this project additional tests and medical investigations will be provided, as well as drug and non-drug treatments, as recommended by collaborating doctors, in order to accurately respond to the medical needs of asylum seekers in Romaniaand also specialised medical consultations.

 ICAR Foundation also prepares psychological reports for applicants in line with the requirements set out in the Istanbul Protocol.
 The psychologists of this NGO, however, are not officially recognised medico-legal experts and as a consequence their opinionsare not fully recognised by IGI-DAI or courts when assessing the asylum seeker’s credibility.
 These reports are scrutinised in the sense that they have to be corroborated by other evidence.
 This was echoed by the directors of Timișoara and Stolnicu centres.

 In general, asylum seekers submit medical reports from the country of origin either to IGI-DAI or the court.
 In 2022 no reports were submitted in Timişoara, Şomcuta Mare , Galati, Rădăuţi, Giurgiu, except Bucharest, according to the directors of these centres.